inverno-io/inverno-mods/inverno-security-http/README.md

 }
 ```

-We can use `AccessControlInterceptor.anonymous()` to restrict access to anonymous users or we can also provide custom access control using `AccessControlInterceptor.verify()` as follows:
+We can use `AccessControlInterceptor.anonymous()` to restrict access to anonymous users, or we can also provide custom access control using `AccessControlInterceptor.verify()` as follows:

 ```java
 package io.inverno.example.app_web_security;